rapidexp/jquery-h5form/README.md

 ## History

+### Version 2.9.2 (2013-02-22)

+* Draw the line between public and private methods.
+* Added $.fn.checkValidity(selector).
+* Added $.fn.setCustomValidity(selector, message).
+* Hook again to Opera for checkValidity.
+* Unnecessary validation in input type="button".
+* Spin of number state was as time.
+* Error of number, data and time state slipped at submit.
+* Tested with Android 4.0.
+* Support agin jQuery 1.6.3 or later

 ### Version 2.9.1 (2013-02-16)

 * Added support required for checkbox and radio
 * Support jQuery 1.9 (exclude 1.6 or earlier)
-* Fixed error in IE 7 with the number, date and time state.
+* Fixed error on the number, date and time state with IE 7.
 * Added datapicker in options.

 ### Version 2.9.0 (2013-02-01)